-It seems befitting that May is Mental Health Awareness Month in the midst of the pandemic.
-We’re seeing and hearing parents who are daunted by the responsibilities of homeschooling and keeping their families healthy, safe, and secure.
+It seems befitting that May is Mental Health Awareness Month amid the pandemic.
+We see and hear parents daunted by homeschooling responsibilities and keeping their families healthy, safe, and secure.
 Guilt is rampant.
-Parents are exceedingly self-critical and yet there are no “best practices” for what parents are being asked to do.
+Parents are exceedingly self-critical despite a lack of best practices for what they are doing.

-Children are distance learning, they’re frustrated that they can’t play with their friends, and confused about why they can’t go to playgrounds to get daily energy release.
+Children are distance learning, frustrated with not being able to play with friends, and confused why playing at playgrounds is forbidden to get daily energy release.
 Kids in vulnerable communities may not have computer access or enough to eat without free lunches at school.

 Common Sense Media, opens a new window has produced valuable resources to offer families ongoing relief and support:

 - Webinar, opens a new window series

 - Parent Trapped, opens a new window parenting podcast

 Accept and embrace negative feelings.
 Parents often feel they need to shield their kids from bad feelings such as anxiety, fear, sadness, or worry.
 The reality is that these feelings are normal human emotions.
 The very definition of psychological health is that people have the right feeling at the right time and can deal with it.
 Try positive coping: talk about how you feel, live with the feeling until it is gone, then move on.